 Yellowstone College Prep personnel shall enforce this policy on Yellowstone College Prep property and anywhere that Yellowstone College Prep has jurisdiction.
-Any student found in violation of this Policy shall be subject to disciplinary action in accordance with the Student Code of Conduct.
+Any student violating this Policy shall be subject to disciplinary action under the Student Code of Conduct.

 Levels of Offenses/Overview